Pearson-Higher-Ed/design/c/loading-indicator/v1.0.0-beta.3/index.md

       Spinner
       : - Composed of 8 circles arranged equally around a circle
-        - Each dot is a 4px circle
+        - Each dot is a 4px circle except for the larger dot which is 6px
-        - The spinner fits inside a 28px box
+        - The spinner fits inside a 30px box

       Animation
       : - Dots take 0.2s to grow and 0.2s to shrink